 That said, ‘The Future of the Professions: How Technology will Transform the Work of Human Experts’ is a mind-bending intellectual journey of understanding of the meaning of a profession and the threat of digital advancement.

-On people data and how to use it, this one is an essential.
-Not only will the authors set you straight on what HR Analytics are all about, but they will provide you with the toolkit to sit beside you on the desk for the doing of it.
+For people data and how to use it, this one is essential.
+Not only will the authors set you straight on what and analytics are all about, but they will provide you with the toolkit necessary to do it.

 ‘The Power of People: Learn How Successful Organizations Use Workforce Analytics To Improve Business Performance’ by Jonathan Ferrar, Nigel Guenole and Sheri Feinzig I suspected would be good on this topic, but not this good.

-Scott’s message has irony in that it’s not a radical one, which is that the best bosses combine direct challenge with personal care, rather than setting those values at odds with one another.
-You will like the format if you like a clear and simple model for a view.
-You will have a good read if this is a message you like to remain convicted of.
-And I do.
+Scott’s message is ironic in that it’s not a radical one, being that the best bosses combine direct challenge with personal care, rather than setting those values at odds with one another.
+You will like the format if you like a clear and simple model.
+You will enjoy a good read if this is a message that appeals to you, as it does with me.

-I plan more book-worming, now that I’m happily restored to a fine balance between the ladies’ magazines (note: glossy ones now – in better health we have upgraded!) and reading for my continued learning.
+I plan more book-worming, now that I’m happily restored to a fine balance between the ladies’ magazines (note: glossy ones now – in better health, we have upgraded!) and reading for my continued learning.
 Keep reading for five volumes that are next on my reading list.

 I’m intrigued by the concept of OKRs (objectives and key results) as a way to set business goals.